 If you are in a civil partnership which was registered in the Isle of Man, you can now convert it to a marriage on the Island.

 - the Civil Registry

 - a registration office

 - an Approved Place or a place granted consent by the Registrar General

-The Isle of Man is the only place within the British Isles where same sex and opposite sex couples can both enter into civil partnerships.
+The Isle of Man allows same sex and opposite sex couples to enter into civil partnerships.
 Couples who register a civil partnership will acquire the legal status of 'civil partners' and gain similar rights and responsibilities to those of a married couple.

 Any two persons, regardless of sex, can register a civil partnership provided they are not legally married, already in a civil partnership or come under the prohibited degrees of relationship.
 The minimum age to register a civil partnership on the Isle of Man is 16.
 If you are aged 16 or 17, you will need to provide written proof of consent to the registration from your parent(s) and/or guardian(s).
 If your parents are divorced, we may also need to see the Court Order granting custody to one of them.

 An Isle of Man opposite-sex Civil Partnership provides for such recognition in the Island.
 The recognition of an opposite sex Civil Partnership elsewhere will depend on the approach that jurisdiction's legal system takes to questions of civil status.
-In England & Wales the Civil Partnership Act 2004 only recognises same sex civil unions.
-An Isle of Man opposite sex civil partnership would not therefore be recognised in England and Wales as a Civil Partnership.
 If you require any clarification on the validity of an Opposite Sex Civil Partnership where you are domiciled, you should seek legal advice.